raylsnetwork/Enygma/enygma_payments/protocol_description.md

 $$Comm(v, r) = vG + rH$$

 This ensures only the issuer and the recipient know how much money was minted.
-We note, however, that it's still possible to have verifiability on the minting side, in the sense that every time there is a mint that the system knows a mint occcurred.
+We highlight that the issuer knows both $$v$$ and $$r$$ for every private mint.
+This does not degrade confidentiality beyond the fact that the issuer is the one minting and thus intentionally knows the amount and beneficiary.
+We note that it's also possible to have verifiability on the minting side, in the sense that every time there is a mint that the system knows a mint occcurred.

+On a final note, the issuer can transparently publish the total circulating supply along with a ZK proof that shows that the addition of all Pedersen commitment balances on-chain results in that published balance.
+This is an alternative to provide further transparency in a system where the issuer does not want to disclose individual mint amounts.

 ## 6 - Private Transfers